IST To Celebrate World Space Week 2024 With Focus On Space And Climate Change - UrduPoint

 IST and NCGSA continue to empower the next generation of scientists, innovators, and climate leaders by providing an exciting platform for students to explore the intersection of space technology and climate action.

-For the past 19 years, the Institute of Space Technology (IST) has proudly led the celebration of World Space Week (WSW) from October 4-10, a global event endorsed by the United Nations to honor the remarkable achievements in space science and technology and their profound contributions to humanity.
+For the past 19 years, the Institute of Space Technology (IST) has proudly led the celebration of World Space Week (WSW) , a global event endorsed by the United Nations to honor the remarkable achievements in space science and technology and their profound contributions to humanity.

 Since 2005, IST has served as a dynamic platform for students to engage in immersive STEM and STEAM-based activities, competitions, and hands-on projects, igniting curiosity and passion for space exploration.